Monicascz/Monicascz/README.md

 <h1> Hello 👋👩‍💻 </h1>

-<p> Hi!
-I'm Monica!
+<p>I'm Monica!
 I am a full stack web developer from San Diego, CA.

   🔭 I’m currently working on a tool to help a nonprofit track the services they provide to support individuals who are homeless or need extra financial assistance.
 Check out the work in my pinned repositories.